Skip to footer content

 Next cell

-The code is very simple, clean and clear.
-The range of cells can be referenced with simple syntax as shown in a foreach loop: sheet["A2:A6"] and each cell can be iterated using a for loop to get its value.
+The code is very simple, clean, and clear.
+The range of cells can be referenced with simple syntax as shown in a foreach loop: sheet["A2:A6"] and each cell can be iterated using a foreach loop to get its value.
 Here, you will see the names in column A from row 2 to row 6 on the console output:

 How to Create PDF in ASP .NET, Figure 3: Read Range of Cells Read Range of Cells

-For more detail on reading and writing to cell values, check this tutorial read Excel file in C# example.
+For more details on reading and writing cell values, check this tutorial on reading Excel files in C#.

 Import all Data from an Excel file